gratipay/grtp.co/README.md

 https://grtp.co/ is pure `frontend`, but its HTML+CSS+Javascript sources from repository are not what is being run on the site.
-Before sources can be deployed, they need to be minified, tested and, if you wryte styles in SASS, the .sass files need to be compiled into CSS.
+Before sources can be deployed, they need to be minified, tested and, if you write styles in SASS, the .sass files need to be compiled into CSS.
 So repository layout looks like:

     lib/   - source files that need to be compiled